dotnet/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 The goal of this section is to create and run a Docker .NET Core runtime-based image on a Raspberry Pi running Linux.
 The .NET Core SDK does not run on the Linux + ARM32 configuration.
 As a result, the instructions used for X64 don't work.
 There are multiple ways to get around this limitation, primarily:

-* Build app on X64 and copy via scp (or pscp) to ARM32 device and then build and run a Docker runtime image on the ARM32 device, or
+* Build final ARM32 image on Windows, push image to a Docker registry and then pull and run from the ARM32 device, or
-* Build final ARM32 image on Windows, push image to a Docker registry and then pull and run from the ARM32 device.
+* Build app on X64 and copy via scp (or pscp) to ARM32 device and then build and run a Docker runtime image on the ARM32 device

-The second option is only supported on Windows and macOS.
-Linux users must use the first option.
+The first option is only supported on Windows and macOS.
+Linux users must use the second option.
 For simplicity, the first option is provided below.

 The instructions assume that you are in the root of the repository.